 - The secondary zone and standby instance must both be in a healthy state.
 When the standby instance is unresponsive, failover operations are blocked.
 After Cloud SQL repairs the standby instance and the secondary zone is available, Cloud SQL allows failover.

 Automated backups must be enabled for high availability.

 Applications and instances

-To see exactly how your applications are affected by failover, you should manually initiate failover.
+To see exactly how your applications are affected by failover, manually initiate failover.

-Maintenance events affect primary instances configured with HA in the same way as any other instance.
-You can expect primary instances to be down during this time.
-To minimize impact to your service, you can set a maintenance window to control when downtime occurs.
+Maintenance events affect primary instances configured with HA in the same way as other instances.
+You can expect primary instances to be down for a brief period of time.
+For more information on how maintenance affects HA instances, see How maintenance works.
+To minimize impact to your service, change maintenance settings to control when downtime occurs.

 - Enabling and disabling high availability on an instance.

 - Learn more about managing your database connections.